 Agencies Actually Have More Skin In The Game

-I came across the following Tweet – which I didn’t respond to directly as I stay out of petty discussions, especially ones involving people that make weak arguments and clearly have no idea what they’re talking about.
+I came across the following Tweet – which I didn’t respond to directly as I stay out of discussions like this with people who’ve clearly already made their mind up:

 Nonetheless, this seems like the perfect place & way to address it…